megakevin/end-point-blog/2025/09/designing-software-architecture-ddd-part-3.md

 ### Process manager

 The **process manager** pattern is like a more complex saga.
 While sagas mostly deal with linear flows, and direct mapping between events and commands; a process manager implements more complex business logic that keeps track of the sequence of events, has its own state, and determines how to react.
-It does not have a simple mapping of events to commands.
+It does not only have a simple mapping of events to commands.
 Instead it has complex logic that decides how to respond to incoming events.
 It is a central processing unit, listening to events from and issuing commands to multiple sources, and managing an overall business process.

 Another difference between them is that sagas are instantiated implicitly, while process managers are instantiated explicitly.
 Meaning that sagas live and die within the context of the events that they listen to.
 They "get activated" when an event that they are interested in is published.
 Process managers on the other hand get activated when the business process they manage gets initiated.
 They stay alive through the duration of the process's many steps.